9 Easy Solutions: How to Get Rid of Sweat Bees

 How Big Are Colonies?

-This depends on the specific variety of sweat bee.
+This depends on the specific variety of sweat bees.
 Many species are solitary.
 They burrow into bare soil to nest in individual cells and lay their pupae.
 Other species are eusocial, meaning they colonize.

 Is There Usually a Queen?